The Cloud Transition – An Opportunity for MSPs?

 The acceptance of cloud has transformed the way businesses plan and perform their operations.
 The benefits offered by cloud, such as cost savings and mobility, have given these business room to target more and have more flexibility.
 Even small players and startups prefer cloud to enjoy its advantages over traditional system, which means financial advantages of shifting from a CAPEX to an OPEX model.
 With this spurt in interest in public cloud, some Managed Service Providers (MSPs) are unable to cope with the new scenarios that have emerged.
 It is important for them to understand the transformation to the cloud and the market for cloud hosting products and services.

 The good news is cloud is more of an opportunity for the MSPs.
-In fact, MSPs should themselves push their clients to migrate to the cloud and get early understanding and advantages of the cloud transformation.
+In fact, MSPs should themselves push their clients to migrate to the cloud with the help of managed it cloud solutions and get early understanding and advantages of the cloud transformation.
 Cloud computing has introduced a whole gamut of services for channel providers to sell, on a subscription basis.
 The cloud market is undergoing rapid transformation, and MSPs realize this and thus are demanding more from their cloud service provider.
 In terms of availability, scalability and security, public cloud infrastructure can be rated high.
 Thus, this proposition is found attractive by MSPs and their clients.